Ealing Council is joining all London Councils to Keep London Safe from COVID-19.

 WHEN YOU SHOULD GET A TEST

-Anyone with a fever, a continuous cough, or loss of smell or taste should immediately self-isolate for seven days and arrange to get a coronavirus test.
+Anyone with a fever, a continuous cough, or loss of smell or taste should immediately self-isolate for ten days and arrange to get a coronavirus test.

 It is important to get tested as close as possible to when your symptoms start, and at least within three days.
 The test is painless and involves taking a cotton bud sample from your mouth and nose.
 It does not take long.
 You can request a test online or book a test by calling 119.